weaveworks/policy-agent/docs/policy_config.md

     name: my-config       # policy config name
   spec:
     match:                # matches (targets of the policy config)
-      namespaces:         # add one or more name spaces
+      namespaces:         # add one or more namespaces
       - dev
       - prod
     config:               # config for policies [one or more]